 Seldom based in Silicon Valley, these companies often form in smaller markets with limited financial assistance and their growth rate is slow.
 Camel companies have a proven track record of success, strong relationships, and they can manage adversity.
 During challenging times, they not only survive but come out of the desert stronger and thriving.

 That’s the kind of company investors are looking for and executives want theirs to become.
 To start with, companies ought to consider a new model and strategy by borrowing from what the “camels” have always known.

 While Silicon Valley startups recognize that failure is a real possibility, durable companies create a long-term and proven business plan from inception.
 They manage costs and maintain transparency with investors and customers by charging for the value they create.
 They are not concerned with the hyper-growth of many venture capital markets, focusing instead on building organizational-wide resilience.
-These organizations may also have diversified revenue streams, which gives them multiple legs to stand on in rough times.
+These organizations may also have diversified revenue streams, which gives them multiple legs to stand on in rough times. space

 The COVID-19 crisis will continue to separate the unicorns from the camels.
 Companies that can’t innovate, evolve, and find new ways to delight their customers may not make it through the Coronavirus economic dessert.
 Camels will thrive.
 Camels will be better positioned to outperform their peers.

 At 10Pearls, we have experience with unicorns and camels but our approach is optimized to support products and partnerships that will last – helping companies manage cost, do more with less, conserve energy, and execute with speed.

 Sure, we help our clients develop unique category defining capabilities.
 But more importantly, we help them maximize the value of their budget so they can navigate the desert like a camel and survive even in arid conditions.
 At 10Pearls, our business isn’t at risk because of COVID-19 because we have always focused on building long-term relationships with our customers and making a positive social impact as we continue our growth.